thezanrutar/watchlist-generator/README.md

 A simple GUI application lets you select a watchlist and pick a random movie to watch.

+## Watchlist file

+Currently, the only supported file type is CSV.

 ## Source

 This is a Python 3.13 application and requires NumPy, Pandas, and PySide6 to run from source.